brettinternet/homeops/README.md

 make setup
 ```

-Then, edit `inventory` with the server target and `vars/secret.yml` with secrets.
+Then, edit `inventory.yml` with the target vars and secrets.
+See [example.inventory.yml](./example.inventory.yml) for what that looks like.

 ## Deploy